jonathanmeaney-lmk/globale_store/README.md

 **General searching and browsing**

-1. I want to easily understand the main purpose of the website and quickly understand its structure.

-2. I want to generally browse all of the products on the GlobALE store
+1. I want to generally browse all of the products on the GlobALE store

-3. I want to search products available on the GlobaALE store by category.
+2. I want to search products available on the GlobaALE store by category.

-4. I want to find a particular product I am interested in by name or description.
+3. I want to find a particular product I am interested in by name or description.

-5. I want to view more detailed information on a particular product I am interested in purchasing.
+4. I want to view more detailed information on a particular product I am interested in purchasing.

 **Log In, Registration and User Profiles**